 Planning a tech free road trip with the family?
-It can seem daunting, but taking some time away from technology will do a world of good for everyone.
+It can seem daunting, but taking some time away from technology will do a world of good for everyone and has significant .
 Take a breather, connect, bond, savour your time together.
 The benefits and long term gains may surprise you.
 Here are my tips for a tech free road trip to reconnect the whole family.

 We love our technology here at STEAM Powered Family.
 We embrace it as an integral part of our daily lives for everything from running our businesses, to educating our children, for entertainment and play, and even connecting with friends and family.

 But at the end of the day, it’s important that we take time to focus on what matters most.
 Our family.
 Our kids.
 Each other.
 The mental health benefits of turning off the technology have been shown over and over again.
 We need to unplug and connect, without devices, to the people around us.
 The most important people in our lives.
 Attachment is not made of concrete, we need to continue to nurture and care for our attachments to the people in our lives.
 We can’t do that if we have our noses pointed at a screen most of the time.